gittyNik/del-stats/CONTRIBUTIONS.md

-Every model that you create should have CRUD Operations And should have controllers and routes for the same This will help us to create Content management systems quickly for the same
+Every model that you create should have CRUD Operations And should have controllers and routes for the same All CRUD Operations such be created only in the model file This will help us to create Content management systems quickly for the same

 Every model should have the following fields